top of page

 Task Achievement

-Band 7: ... with the tone consistent and appropriate.
+Band 7: ... with the tone consistent and appropriate for the task.

 Task Achievement